How to Manage Difficult Conversations with Team Members

 If you do need to discuss the issue more thoroughly, there are a few steps you can take to effectively manage the conversation.

 Firstly, take a step back and consider if you are the right person to meet with the relevant individual.
-Should you defer to the HR team or senior management?
+Should you ask the HR team or senior management to intervene?
 Check existing policies and procedures, and adhere to these guidelines.
 This will save time and potential headaches later on!

 If you decide to go ahead, this checklist will help.